ZetaGo-Aurum/AleoPantest/COMPLETION_REPORT.md

 ## 🏆 WHAT YOU GET

-When you use AleoPantest, you get:
+When you use Aleocrophic, you get:

 1. **Professional Tools**
    - 24+ ready-to-use security tools